zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-Multiplication by the temporal component $\exp(-i \omega t)$ yields the full expression of a scalar plane wave:
+Multiplication by the temporal component $\exp(-i \omega t)$ yields the expanded expression of a scalar plane wave:

 $$ \tag{7.11}
 \begin{aligned}